10 Possible Scenarios in Ministry to Autistic Kids – and What to Do

 - If continual problem, ask parents how they address it at home.
 Parents may have a preferred chew toy that can come to church.

-- If the child is in danger of hurting themselves or others, it needs to be addressed.
+- In ministry to autistic kids, if the child is in danger of hurting themselves or others, it needs to be addressed.

 - Meltdowns can happen at any age.